You probably heard this advice before: if you want to save money stop eating out so much!

 Not ready to cut out restaurant dining altogether?
 We don’t blame you.
 Socialization and even business take place around food, so restaurants are hard to avoid.

-Fortunately, you can save money while still dining out.
+Fortunately, you can save money while still dining out by practicing discretion.
 Besides eating in restaurants less often, here’s how to keep the check reasonable:

 Use a credit card that rewards your spending

 If you use the right credit card you could save even more on your groceries, since they offer cash back.

 Another card to check out is the Chase Freedom Flex℠, which provides 3% cash back on dining at restaurants, including takeout and eligible delivery services.
 The card also earns an impressive 5% cash back on rotating quarterly categories (on up to $1,500 spent once you activate), which often include spending at grocery stores and wholesale clubs.

 With a solid 5% on travel purchased through Chase Ultimate Rewards®, 3% on dining and drugstores, and 1% on all other purchases, the Chase Freedom Flex℠ is a flexible card with lots of earning potential.

-- Go to lunch or happy hour instead of dinner.
+- Go for lunch or happy hour instead of dinner.
 Restaurants tend to have better dining deals earlier in the day.

-- Split an entree with someone else, or take half of your food home.
+- Split an entrée with someone else, or take half home.
 We’re primed to eat the amount of food that’s in front of us, regardless of our actual hunger level.
 Managing big portion sizes in restaurants goes a long way towards saving money.
-Just don’t forget to use the leftovers.

-- Eating just appetizers helps cut the cost of your meal down, plus many restaurants have tons of options when it comes to appetizers, making it easy to mix and match.
+- Eating just appetizers can help keep cost down.
+Plus, many restaurants have tons of options when it comes to appetizers, making it easy to mix and match (and more fun for a group).

-- Find restaurants where kids get discounts, that way you only have to pay full-price for the adults.
+- Find restaurants where kids get discounts.
+Chains frequently offer discounts for kids and at some places, like buffets, kids under a certain age eat free.
+You then only have to pay full-price for the adults.

-- Research menus ahead of time if possible.
-If you know what you want, you’ll be less tempted by the offerings once you get there.
+- Research menus ahead of time.
+If you know what you want, you’ll be less tempted by the offerings once you get there and already know about what you’re spending.